The History of Tremolo

 The first guitar amps with tremolo

-Danelectro, Premier and Gibson amplifiers were the earliest commercial circuits for guitar that featured tremolo.
+Danelectro, Premier and Gibson amplifiers were the earliest commercial circuits for guitar amps that featured tremolo.
 Gibson’s earliest was the GA-50T, introduced in 1948.
 (The Fender Tremolux amp, the first Fender to include tremolo, appeared much later – 1955.)

-Tremolo circuits in guitar amplifiers began appearing in 1946.
+Tremolo circuits in guitar amplifiers first appeared in 1946.
 Nathan Daniel, the founder of Danelectro, a New Jersey based manufacturer of amplifiers and guitars, patented a tube circuit producing tremolo in 1946.
 That 1946 patent date means he must have been experimenting with the circuit sometime earlier.
 But that wasn’t the first tube-based tremolo unit in existence.
 Organ amplifier circuits with tremolo date back to the 1920s.

 The accordion connection?